pnorouzi/Reading-Comprehension-CIS700/README.md

 2. Download and unzip https://bit.ly/2GE1Frw into CNN/ .The files weight_matrix.pickle and word_to_idx.pickle should be directly under the CNN folder.
 3. Run cnn.py

+## Setup for GRU

+### To evauluate the model:
+1. Download and unzip data from https://bit.ly/2VrGPE8 into GRU/
+2. Download the trained model https://bit.ly/2DyVB1t into GRU/
+3. Run gru_eval.py

+### To train the model:
+1. Download and unzip data from https://bit.ly/2VrGPE8 into GRU/
+2. Run gru.py

 ## Setup for BERT

 ### To evaluate the model: